SOAH Contested Case Hearing Process for the Texas Medical Board

-SOAH Contested Case Hearing Process
+SOAH Contested Case Hearing Process in Texas

 If, after the Informal Settlement Conference (ISC) and ensuing settlement negotiations, an agreement cannot be reached between the Texas Medical Board and physician, the contested case hearing process begins.
 This process is initiated when a Medical Board staff attorney files a Formal Complaint at the State Office of Administrative Hearings (SOAH).
 The Complaint is a public filing that lays out the factual allegations and the statutory violations that, if proven, would constitute a violation of the Medical Practice Act.
 SOAH is an independent state agency made up of administrative law judges (ALJ), whose sole job is to preside over contested case hearings for state agencies such as the Texas Medical Board.